Pregabalin Mylan Pharma

 What is Pregabalin Mylan Pharma and what is it used for?

 Pregabalin Mylan Pharma is a medicine used to treat adults with the following conditions:

-- epilepsy, where it is used as an ‘add-on’ to existing treatment in patients who have partial seizures (epileptic fits starting in one specific part of the brain) that cannot be controlled with their current treatment;
+- epilepsy, where it is used as an ‘add-on’ to other epilepsy treatment in patients who have partial seizures (epileptic fits starting in one specific part of the brain);

 - generalised anxiety disorder (long-term anxiety or nervousness about everyday matters).